-As of March 31, 2021, our chief operating decision maker was the Chief Executive Officer.
-While the Company operates under separate capacity purchase agreements, we do not manage our business based on any performance measure at the individual contract level.
-Our chief operating decision maker uses consolidated financial information to evaluate our performance, which is the same basis on which he communicates our results and performance to our Board of Directors.
+As of June 30, 2021, our chief operating decision maker was the Chief Executive Officer.
+While the Company operates under separate capacity purchase agreements and a flight services agreement, we do not manage our business based on any performance measure at the individual contract level.
+Our chief operating decision maker uses consolidated financial information to evaluate our performance and allocate resources, which is the same basis on which he communicates our results and performance to our Board of Directors.
 Accordingly, we have a single operating and reportable segment.